 Value of Sales - Report the total gross value of animals and poultry sold or removed from "this place" in 1987 without deducting production or marketing expenses (cost of feed, cost of livestock purchased, cost of hauling and selling, etc.).
 If the sale price or market value is not known, give your best estimate of their market value when they left "this place."
-Do NOT report the value of sales of any livestock and poultry owned by you but kept and sold from a place you did not operate.
+Do NOT report the value of sales of any livestock and poultry owned by you but kept and sold from a place your did not operate place you did not operate.

 Contract and Custom Feeding Operations - Livestock or poultry kept by you on "this place" on a contract or custom basis should be included on this report REGARDLESS OF OWNERSHIP.
-Report as included on this report REGARDLESS OF OWNERSHIP.
 Report as "INVENTORY" numbers of animals or poultry on the place on December 31, 1987.
 Report as "SOLD" animals and poultry kept on a contract or custom basis and removed or sold from the place in 1987.
 If the sale price or market value is not known, give your best estimate of the market value of the animals or poultry when they left the place.

-► Section 16 - HORSES, BEES, FISH, GOATS, OTHER LIVESTOCK, OR ANIMAL SPECIALTIES
+Section 16 -- HORSES, BEES, FISH, GOATS, OTHER LIVESTOCK, OR ANIMAL SPECIALTIES

-- If you owned BEES - Report all colonies or hives of bees and honey operations conducted by you, regardless of where the hives we kept most of the year.
+Item 2 - If you owned BEES - Report all colonies or hives of bees and honey operations conducted by you, regardless of where the hives were kept most of the year.
 Report hives or colonies, pounds of honey sold, and value of sales.

-Items 7 and 8 - Mink pelts and rabbit pelts should be included in number sold and value of sales, but not in inventory.
+Items 7 and 8 - Mink pelts and rabbit pelts should be included in number sold and value of sales, but not in inventory

-Item 9 - Other Livestock and Livestock Products - Include in all other livestock and livestock are successful.
-The successful of the livestock and livestock products manure, beeswax, and any other animal products sold from "this place" in 1987.
+Item 9 - Other Livestock and Livestock Products - Include in all other livestock and livestock products manure, beeswax, and any other animal products sold from "this place" in 1987.
 Please indicate units used in reporting.

 Item 10 - Fish and Other Aquaculture Products - Report number of pounds sold and gross value of sales for each.
-Enter name and code
+Enter name and code from list.

-➤ Section 17 - POULTRY
+Section 17 - POULTRY

 The person who furnished the housing and labor should report the poultry operation on his/her report form regardless of who owns the birds.
-Report as sold poultry that were taken or moved from the place
+Report as sold poultry that were taken or moved from the place in 1987.

-► Section 18 - AMOUNT RECEIVED FROM GOVERNMENT CCC LOANS
+AMOUNT RECEIVED FROM GOVERNMENT CCC LOANS Section 18